• Skip to primary navigation

 Instructions

-• Unroll your pre-made pie crusts and cut the edges off the circle crust to make a square (This makes it easier to roll up and cut) You can pull together the scrap crusts and roll out as well.
+• Remove the pre-made refrigerator pie crusts from the box and wrapping.
+Unroll your pre-made pie crusts and roll lightly with a rolling pin to flatten.
+Cut the four edges off the circle crust to make a square (This makes it easier to roll up and cut) You can pull together the scrap crusts and roll out as well.

-• Start at one end and tightly but gently roll the pie crust into a tortilla swirl.
-Slice the roll into 1 inch segments. (you will get about 10 cookies from each pie crust section or about 20 cookies total)
+• Use a sharp knife and slice the black sesame paste topped pie crust in 1-inch segments.
+Roll each cut slice into a pinwheel.
+Pinch the edge to seal the cookie.
+(You will get about 10 cookies from each pie crust section or about 20 cookies in total.)

-• Beat an egg and brush the egg around the edges of the sliced cookie and roll in the toasted sesame seeds.
-(I used toasted white sesame seeds.)
+• Beat an egg and brush the egg around the edges of each sliced cookie dough and on top.
+Roll the pinwheel edges in the toasted white sesame seeds.

-• Placed your prepared Sesame Spiral Pie Cookies on a greased cookie sheet about 2 inches apart (they do not expand) or parchment paper and bake for about 14-16 minutes.
-Your cookies should be slightly golden on the outside and crisp on the outside but chewy in the center.
+• Placed your prepared Black Sesame Pie Crust Pinwheel cookies on a lined cookie sheet about 2 inches apart (they do not expand).
+Bake for about 14-16 or until slightly golden and crisp on the outside but still chewy in the center.

 Notes